katiesunsg/comparing-baltimore-nyc-teenagebirthrate/README.md

 **What do our findings show us?**

 In our python analysis, we focused on data visualizations using bar graphs.
 Our data once again showed us that teenage birth rates are disproportionately distributed across neighborhoods in both cities, with teenage birth rates slightly higher when filtering for lower income births compared to all income births.
-While there was no new findings, the contrast between Baltimore and New York City was highlighted in Baltimore having higher teenage birth rates on average compared to New York.
+While there was no new findings, the contrast between Baltimore and New York City was further highlighted.

 **Revisiting teenage birth rates in Baltimore City vs. New York City by all-income**
 ![attach](https://github.com/katiesunsg/comparing-baltimore-nyc-teenagebirthrate/blob/master/baltiallincomebar.png)